 Particulars of Employees

-The ratio of the remuneration of each Whole-Time Director and Key Managerial Personnel (KMP) to the median of Employees Remuneration as per Section 197(12) of the Companies Act, 2013, read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is appended as Annexure 5 to the Boards report.
+The Information as required under Section 197(12) of the Companies Act, 2013, read with Rule 5(1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is appended as Annexure- 5 to the Boards Report.

 Significant and Material orders